Raghul181745/ERP-Faculty/README.md

 - **Frontend:** Flutter (Dart)
 - **Backend:** Firebase
-- **Database:** Firestore (NoSQL)
+- **Database:** Cloud Firestore (NoSQL)
-- **Authentication:** Firebase Auth
+- **Authentication:** Firebase Authentication
 - **Version Control:** Git & GitHub

 ---

-## ☁️ Architecture
+## ☁️ System Architecture

+The system follows a centralized cloud architecture where **Firebase acts as the backend**.

+- Firebase Authentication is used for secure login and role-based access.
+- Cloud Firestore is used as the database to store and manage all academic and user-related data.
-All modules are connected through a centralized Firebase backend, enabling seamless communication and real-time data updates between Admin, Faculty, and Student applications.
+- All modules (Admin, Faculty, Student) are connected to Firebase, enabling seamless communication and real-time data synchronization.

 ---

+## 🔄 Workflow

+1. Admin creates and manages users (Faculty & Students)
+2. Faculty updates academic data (assignments, curriculum, etc.)
+3. Students access and view the updated information
+4. All data is stored and synchronized through Firebase in real time

+---

 ## 🔮 Future Enhancements

 - AI-based timetable generation
-- Notification system
+- Notification & alert system
+- Attendance tracking system
-- Attendance & performance analytics
+- Performance analytics dashboard
-- Full integration of all modules in a single platform
+- Full module integration into a single unified app

 ---